-7. Amtrak Northeast Corridor Feasibility Study
+7. Amtrak Northeast Corridor Studies

-WILMAPCO STAFF PARTICIPANT: Dave Gula, Principal Planner, Daniel Blevins, Principal Planner, Heather Dunigan, Principal Planner
+WILMAPCO STAFF PARTICIPANT: Dave Gula, Principal Planner, Daniel Blevins, Principal Planner, Heather Dunigan.
+Principal Planner

-WILMAPCO Staff will work with DelDOT, Norfolk Southern Railroad, Amtrak, and Maryland DOT, to determine the feasibility and cost estimate to develop an infrastructure solution (additional track, switches, etc.) on the Amtrak Northeast Corridor that will allow 24/7 access for freight movements between Perryville, Maryland and Newark, Delaware.
+WILMAPCO Staff will work with DeIDOT, Norfolk Southern Railroad, Amtrak FRA, and Maryland DOT, to determine the feasibility and cost estimate to develop an infrastructure solution (additional track, switches, etc.) on the Amtrak Northeast Corridor that will allow 24/7 access for freight movements between Perryville, Maryland and Newark, Delaware.
+This work will be coordinated with the NEC Future Tier I and Tier II Studies that are being carried forward by the FRA.
 The Perryville-Newark Link has been identified in the Delaware and WILMAPCO freight plans, as well as by the NS Delmarva Business Unit, as a very important freight rail project for the State and region.
 The additional track capacity between Perryville and Newark will facilitate the long-term expansion of transit service (MARC) to areas north of Perryville, including possible new service to Delaware.
 The MARC Growth & Investment Plan cites the need for expanded transit to: 1) provide fast, reliable transportation in key corridors and serve BRAC-related travel markets; 2) reduce the need to expand highways; 3) offer efficient, environmentally sustainable transportation choices to commuters and regional travelers; 4) encourage efficient regional land use and transit-oriented development, and 5) support more efficient freight rail movement.